UCI-GDIM32-W25/W6CapybaraGizmosDemo/README.md

 If you added any other assets, list them here!
 - [Sprout Lands](https://cupnooble.itch.io/sprout-lands-asset-pack) - environment tiles and plants
 - [Crazy capybara](https://angelkx.itch.io/crazy-capybara) - capybara sprite sheet
+- I would like to keep this line!